 (1) acting insecure, seeking pity, or asking for constant reassurance of her love and loyalty; and

-(2) filling her with a sense of insecurity, making her think that no one else wants her, that she is stupid, or incapable of caring for herself.
+(2) filling her with a sense of insecurity, making her think that no one else wants her, that she is stupid or incapable of caring for herself.

-Anger powered by blame – He uses outbursts of anger to get what he wants and makes her think she’s to blame for his anger outbursts and that, unless she gives in to his demands, her life will be miserable.
+Anger powered by blame – He uses outbursts of anger to get what he wants and makes her think she’s to blame for his outbursts and that, unless she gives in to his demands, her life will be miserable.
 (This can be potentially dangerous if the anger becomes an addictive pattern associated with a “high” or a rush of power, even more so in cases where a pattern forms of first hurting her, then getting sex as a reward.)

 Intimidation – Similar to anger, he uses an array of “don’t mess with me or else” tactics, which can be

-· scary words,
+- scary words,

-· facial expressions, or
+- facial expressions, or

-· physical gestures, or even
+- physical gestures or even

-· sexually suggestive behaviours
+- sexually suggestive behaviours

 All of which serve his intention to keep her at a perceived lower status than him, where she fears harm or disapproval.